 Login here to access your saved articles and followed authors.

 We have sent you an email so you can reset your password.

 Effective governance is more important than ever before in health and social care provision.
 Every organisation faces close regulatory scrutiny of the robustness of their governance arrangements and finds them tested on a day-to-day basis by the practicalities of delivering care in a complex and changing operating environment.
 These include an increasing readiness on the part of stakeholders to challenge changes to services by way of judicial review; developing, implementing and complying with robust, legally-compliant governance arrangements is key to minimising the risk of such challenges.
+As well as managing these risks, good governance is essential if integrated services are to well managed and achieve their objectives.
 But creating such arrangements for an integrated service, or extending or transferring them to cover integration arrangements, tends to raise a number of risks and practical challenges.

 Early discussions about governance can be difficult, as initial broad visions are put through the filter of these practical questions.
 Often these discussions can expose differences of expectation or understanding about the project, or potential problems which hadn't previously been identified.
-Dealing with these issues at an early stage is essential, otherwise legal, relationship and practical problems will be encountered further down the line.
+Dealing with these issues at an early stage is essential, otherwise legal, relationship and practical problems will be encountered later.

 It may be helpful to work through these discussions with appropriate professional advice.
 This will give all of the parties clear legal and practical parameters to navigate within and to shape the governance arrangements.
 We often find that this requires all parties having a clear understanding of the statutory functions and governance frameworks of those they are collaborating with (whether NHS body or local authority).
 In particular, the legal framework for local authority governance differs substantially from that of NHS bodies, and Health & Wellbeing Boards occupy an unusual place within that framework, which means their place in an integrated governance structure needs to be carefully considered.